Context Attribution with Multi-Armed Bandit Optimization: Abstract

 \section{Abstract}

-Understanding which parts of the retrieved context contribute to a large language model’s generated answer is essential for building interpretable and trustworthy generative QA systems.
-We propose a novel framework that formulates context attribution as a combinatorial multi-armed bandit (CMAB) problem.
-Each context segment is treated as a bandit arm, and we employ Combinatorial Thompson Sampling (CTS) to efficiently explore the exponentially large space of context subsets under a limited query budget.
-Our method defines a reward function based on normalized token likelihoods, capturing how well a subset of segments supports the original model response.
-Unlike traditional perturbation-based attribution methods (e.g., SHAP), which sample subsets uniformly and incur high computational costs, our approach adaptively balances exploration and exploitation by leveraging posterior estimates of segment relevance.
-This leads to substantially improved query efficiency while maintaining high attribution fidelity.
-Extensive experiments on diverse datasets and LLMs demonstrate that our method achieves competitive attribution quality with fewer model queries.
+Understanding which parts of the retrieved context contribute to a large language model's generated answer is essential for building interpretable and trustworthy retrieval-augmented generation.
+We propose a novel framework that formulates context attribution as a combinatorial multi-armed bandit problem.
+We utilize Linear Thompson Sampling to efficiently identify the most influential context segments while minimizing the number of model queries.
+Our reward function leverages token log-probabilities to measure how well a subset of segments supports the original response, making it applicable to both open-source and black-box API-based models.
+Unlike SHAP and other perturbation-based methods that sample subsets uniformly, our approach adaptively prioritizes informative subsets based on posterior estimates of segment relevance, reducing computational costs.
+Experiments on multiple QA benchmarks demonstrate that our method achieves up to 30\% reduction in model queries while matching or exceeding the attribution quality of existing approaches.
+Our code is publicly available at \url{https://github.com/pd90506/camab}.